Congregation Beth Israel (West Hartford, Connecticut): Rabbi Glaser

 Silver was succeeded by Rabbi Simeon Glaser in 1993, who served as assistant rabbi at Congregation Beth Israel at the end of Rabbi Silver's tenure as senior rabbi.
 Glaser was popular with young families and children because of his interest in and talent for music and song.
 Glaser put on lively services for the holidays of Purim and Simchas Torah; in these services, he, Cantor Green, and Assistant Rabbi Weiss sang, danced, and acted out stories of the holidays.
 After serving four years as senior rabbi, Glaser left Beth Israel, initially to serve at a small Conservative synagogue in Wethersfield, Connecticut, and then at Temple Israel in Minneapolis, Minnesota.

-Soviet immigration

-During the 1990s, Congregation Beth Israel was instrumental in absorbing hundreds of Jewish immigrants from the former Soviet Union.
-Early in this period, the New American Committee was formed to provide assistance with education, licensing, clothing acquisition, and home needs.
-The New American Committee continues to provide educational opportunities, including lectures and weekly language classes.
-Congregation Beth Israel currently has a large Russian-speaking population, and immigrants make up a significant portion of the congregation.
+Glaser passed away on April 18, 2023 at the age of 67.

 Rabbi Fuchs

-Rabbi Stephen Fuchs became senior rabbi in 1997 and has served as the Rabbi Emeritus since 2011.
+Rabbi Stephen Fuchs is a former president of the World Union for Progressive Judaism and rabbi emeritus of Congregation Beth Israel.
+He served as the primary rabbi of the congregation from 1997 to 2011.

+Rabbi Pincus

+Rabbi Michael Pincus served as associate rabbi (2004–2011) and rabbi of Congregation Beth Israel since 2012.
+He has shared his leadership position with Rabbi Andi Fliegel since 2016.

+Rabbi Fliegel

+Rabbi Andi Fliegel has served as associate rabbi of Congregation Beth Israel since 2016.
+She shares this leadership position with Rabbi Michael Pincus.